austinsilveria/fstattention/README.md

 Notes on precomputation:
   - Can probably make this fast enough for runtime with a bit more work since for a dynamic tree structure (i.e. dependent on the model's output), we only need to compute these kernel inputs once, and then they get reused by all attention layers in the model
-  - Static tree structures are still very useful: [Medusa](https://arxiv.org/pdf/2401.10774.pdf) uses a static left weighted tree that gets populated via cartesian products of their multiple topk output heads
+  - Static tree structures are still useful: [Medusa](https://arxiv.org/pdf/2401.10774.pdf) uses a size 256 static left weighted tree that gets populated via cartesian products of their multiple topk output heads to accelerate batch size 1 inference by ~3x

 Credits:
 - [OpenAI kernel team's flash 2 triton implementation](https://triton-lang.org/main/getting-started/tutorials/06-fused-attention.html)